agentic-profile/agentic-profile-express/README.md

 		"login":"/v1/agent-login"
 	}

+	NOTE: Copy the "challenge" from your server's response for the next step...

 5. Sign the challenge and login.
-(Make sure to replace the string after "yarn login" with the challenge from step 4)
+(Make sure to replace the string after "yarn login" with the challenge you got from step 4)

 	$ node test/agent-login "1:EbC3m7GQA8W+SNXcE5uZRgw6DguCShQGYTAPINCf2YY"

 6. Use the agent token (session key) to authenticate and generate a chat reply

-	$ yarn test/chat-reply "eyJpZCI6MSwic2Vzc2lvbktleSI6IkFJMmtKQ1BqRnBtNEc1W"
+	$ node test/chat-reply "eyJpZCI6MSwic2Vzc2lvbktleSI6IkFJMmtKQ1BqRnBtNEc1W"